exporl/apex/documentation/examples/index.md

-If a small part of an experiment file has to be changed right before the start of an experiment (e.g. a start value, a gain value, the subject’s name), Apex3 can show the experimenter a small containing the elements to be changed.
+If a small part of an experiment file has to be changed right before the start of an experiment (e.g. a start value, a gain value, the subject’s name), APEX 4 can show the experimenter a small containing the elements to be changed.
 This is accomplished by defining the element in the experiment file.